N2D4/uno-minimalista-fake/README.md

 Anyone claiming to sell these is probably scamming you.
 They're not being sold, not currently at least.
 (I don't know what Mattel & Oliveira are up to...)

 Sorry for the ugly website, my stuff usually looks better ;)

+@realChesta did the exact same thing and neither of us knew about the other's until we were both done, so take a look at [his version](https://github.com/realChesta/uno-card-test) :D